Icy-Monster/Luau-Tips/README.md

 **-----------------------------------------------** 3.6

 # 1.0 Introduction
-This is a simple guide to writing reliable and quickly readable code that is universally known to all programmers.
+This is a simple guide to writing reliable and readable code that is universally known to all programmers.
 It includes many aspects of coding and many practices of formatting and writing code.

-This guide requires basic knowledge of Lua.
-The guide does not explain programming in Lua, but common bugs and problems with readability.
+This guide requires basic knowledge of Luau.
+The guide does not explain programming in Lua, but common mistakes and problems with readability.

 # 2.0 Deprecations and Misconceptions
 ## 2.1 The Task Library
 https://create.roblox.com/docs/reference/engine/libraries/task
-Roblox introduced the Task library in August of 2021, with the Task library being used to directly talk to the game engine's task schedule of tasks to be run.
+Roblox introduced the Task library in August of 2021, with the Task library being used to directly talk to the game engine's task schedule of tasks to be ran.

 It brought and deprecated many functions, such as: